Looped Transformers for Length Generalization: Experiments

 \subsection{Ablation studies}

 In Section~\ref{exp:main_results}, we compare with NTP baselines while the efficacy of components in our architecture design remains unclear.
-In this section, we compare with FAP variants of our model: ``FAP-Loop-Adaptive-WO'' indicates our method but without input injection; ``FAP-Pause'' indicates FAP with pause tokens\footnote{Visual illustration of FAP-Pause is in Figure~\ref{fig:fap-pause} in Appendix~\ref{app: pause}.}; ``FAP'' indicates vanilla FAP, without weight-tied layers or adaptive depth.
+In this section, we compare with FOP variants of our model in Figure~\ref{fig:acc_fop} (Appendix~\ref{app: ablation}): ``FOP-Loop-Adaptive-WO'' indicates our method but without input injection; ``FOP-Pause'' indicates FOP with pause tokens\footnote{Visual illustration of FOP-Pause is in Figure~\ref{fig:fop-pause} in Appendix~\ref{app: pause}.}; ``FOP'' indicates vanilla FOP without weight-tied layers and adaptive depths.

-\paragraph{Effect of input injection.} We observe that the generalization performance with input injection is generally better than without it, which aligns with the findings in~\cite{bai2019deep, yang2023looped}.
+\paragraph{Effect of input injection.} We observe the generalization performance with input injection is generally better than without it, which aligns with the findings in~\cite{bai2019deep} and \cite{yang2023looped}.
 The effect of input injection is more visible in tasks like Addition, Binary Sum, and Unique Set.

-\paragraph{Comparison with pause tokens and vanilla FAP.} We find that training with pause tokens in FAP could boost the generalization performance compared to vanilla FAP, but not as effective as our method with looped steps and adaptive depth.
-As discussed in ~\cite{goyal2023think}, pause tokens mainly introduce parallel but not sequential compute, which is less powerful than adaptive depth.
-Besides, we find worse in-distribution accuracy for both FAP and FAP-Pause in Addition, which mainly comes from the difficulty in training a deep model (20$\times$ the depths of the decoder block used in the looped model) in FAP.
+\paragraph{Comparison with pause tokens and vanilla FOP.} Training with pause tokens in FOP could sometimes boost the generalization performance compared to vanilla FOP, but not as effective as our method with looped steps and adaptive depth.
+As discussed in~\cite{goyal2023think}, pause tokens mainly introduce parallel but not sequential compute, which is less powerful than adaptive depth.
+Besides, we find worse in-distribution accuracy for both FOP and FOP-Pause in Addition, which mainly comes from the difficulty in training a deep model (20$\times$ the depths of the decoder block used in the looped model) in FOP.
 It further highlights the importance of supervision with variant depths used in our training.